living-atlases/generator-living-atlas/generators/app/templates/README.md

 ```
 #### ansible-playbook wrapper

-Also there is the utility `ansiblew` an `ansible-playbook` wrapper that can help you to exec this commands and can be easily modificable by you to your needs.
+Also there is the utility `ansiblew` an `ansible-playbook` wrapper that can help you to exec these commands and can be easily modificable by you to your needs.
 It depends on `python-docopt` package.
 Help output:

 ```
 $ ./ansiblew --help